nftgp/specs/README.md

 ### Addressability

 While sharing the token URI is certainly possible, this URI allows no inference of the actual NFT and the ownership claim it expresses.
-Moreover, for NFT data that is stored or generated on-chain there is no way for websites to link to it in a compact and reliable way as [data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme) are long and not supported by many apps.
+Moreover, for NFT data that is stored or generated on-chain there is no way for websites to link to it in a compact and reliable way since [data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme) are long and not supported by many apps.

 The NFT Gateway Protocol defines an address schema enabling direct links to NFT data that are concise, work reliably, and allow inferring ownership.